Britain's FTSE rallies on the back of miners and financials

 By Kit Rees

-The rally shrugged off economic data showed a hard drop in UK manufacturing output in July, given the likelihood that it would keep pressure off the Bank of England to raise interest rates any time soon.

-The FTSE 350 mining sector index was up 3.9 percent, extending the previous session's rise of 2.6 percent.
+The FTSE 350 mining sector index was up 3.2 percent, extending the previous sessions's rise of 2.6 percent.

 The rally in miners followed a rebound in Chinese stock markets on Wednesday, which reached a three-week high on the hopes of further government stimulus.
 China is a major consumer of minerals.